AmaduFullah/CNTC_MODEL/Readme.md

 ## Results
 This table provides results for the testing errors of our proposed and nine baseline models based on 44 UCR datasets.
 For implementation settings feel free to refer to our paper.
+Our results indicate the outstanding performance of the proposed model.

 | Dataset              | ResNet | FCN   | ITRD  | DTW_F | DATS  | LPS   | MCNN  | NTSC  | TSCD  | CNTC  |
 | -------------------- | ------ | ----- | ----- | ------ | ----- | ----- | ----- | ----- | ----- | ----- |